Master of Science in Biochemistry and Molecular Biology (MSc)

 The Department of Biochemistry and Molecular Biology is home to more than thirty well-funded research groups, offering opportunities for research that is fundamental in advancing basic science and at the same time provides knowledge that is being translated to help tackle human diseases.
 The graduate programs in Biochemistry and Molecular Biology therefore provide advanced research-based education with the goal of preparing students for a career in academic, industrial or professional positions in British Columbia and beyond.

 The Department offers MSc and PhD degree programs, with the option to transfer into the PhD track during the second year.
-Enrollment in the two programs combined has been stable at ~65 students for more than ten years.
+Enrollment in the two programs combined has been steadlily increasing over the last 5 years from about 65 to 84 grads.
 The requirements for formal course credits are usually completed within the first two academic terms.
 Course topics include laboratory techniques, nucleic acids, membrane structure and function, cellular regulation, protein chemistry and molecular biology.
 Additional options include bioinformatics, genome analysis, cell growth and differentiation, bacterial pathogenesis and immuno-genetics.
 The balance of the program is research intensive and assessed by examination of a dissertation.

 What makes the program unique?